by Kathy Clarkson, Anton Mei Brandt, and Tim Eldred

 [AMB]: Talan, right?
 He’s still alive, so maybe he’ll get to return later on!
-Also, this dark-haired woman seems oddly familiar, but I don’t remember her appearing in 2199.
-Her name’s not one I recognize from the older works either, so could just be the show succeeding in making me curious about these new faces.
+Then there’s this dark-haired woman who seems oddly familiar, but I don’t remember her appearing in 2199.
+At this point, her name wasn’t one I recognized from the older works either, making me very curious.

 [KC]: This whole archaeological expedition plot is new to the series, but I agree that there is something about her…

 Back inside the building, Hijikata continues to converse with a man, Professor Robert Redrowz.
 Redrowz wants to leave ASAP on his expedition, but is denied authorization until his equipment is inspected and cleared.
 Hijikata apologizes for having to uphold regulations and leaves the room.

 Saito converses with Sergeant Shiori Nagakura (previously glimpsed in the prologue of Ark of the Stars) about keeping up morale while she teases him for being a softie.
 Saito turns away, gazing up at the woman who is apparently so attractive he can tell from dozens if not hundreds of feet away.

 [AMB]: And a big softie Saito is, focusing all his time and efforts on helping an old war veteran dressed as Santa to prepare a Christmas tree for the kids.
 Please let this peaceful moment last.